 Finding Planetary Stations

-Let’s pull up some charts looking for stations, and also looking again at advancement.
+Let’s pull up some charts to look for stations, and also look again at advancement.

 Settings in Morinus